AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

 * The **[!UICONTROL About]** dialog box no longer shows the server build date.
 The date that was displayed was the client build date.
+[Read more](../../platform/using/launching-adobe-campaign.md)
 * Critical fixes have been applied regarding the Microsoft Dynamics Connector web API:
     * The configuration of a workflow to import data from Microsoft CRM could fail.
     * Data import from Microsoft CRM could fail or might not work if the filter condition contained lookup fields.